MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 >
 > - In Outlook, you’ll be able to read existing items that have been synchronized to your mailbox, but Outlook won’t be able to connect to your email server and synchronize more items.

-When Office LTSC, Project 2021, and Visio 2021 are released later this year, new product keys for KMS and MAK activation will be made available on the Volume Licensing Service Center (VLSC).
-At that time, we'll provide documentation on how to transition from using the preview product keys to using the new product keys for activation.

 ### Use KMS to activate

 To use KMS to activate the preview products, you need a KMS host computer, and it must be configured to support Office 2019 activation.
 Even though the KMS host computer is configured to activate Office 2019 products, that KMS host computer will be able to activate the preview products.
-When Office LTSC, Project 2021, and Visio 2021 are released later this year, we'll provide instructions on how to configure your KMS host computer to activate those products.

 If you don’t have a KMS host computer that supports Office 2019 activation, you can use the [MAK product keys](#use-mak-to-activate) to activate the preview products.